Get a free, no obligation personal loan quote with rates as low as 6.99%

 Maintenance

 Your home will need some upkeep to maintain its condition, which costs money.
-Failure to maintain your home could impact its value, so you don’t want to skip your regular maintenance-related chores.
+Failure to maintain your home could impact its value.
+You may also violate your insurance policy if you don’t maintain your home.

 Repairs